clovellbsc/Bank-tech-test/README.md

 ```

 ## Running The Application
-The application is run through a [Named Link](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop "REPL") called [Named Link](https://nodejs.org/en/ "Node").
+The application is run through a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop "REPL") called [Node](https://nodejs.org/en/ "Node").
 To run node, copy the following into your terminal and hit enter
 ```
 node
 ```